 We now see women & girls participating in sport in unprecedented numbers.
-Particularly in Australian rules footy, with a 76% rise in overall participation rates in the last 2 years.
+Particularly in Australian rules footy, with a 76% rise in overall participation rates since 2017.
 It would be a difficult point to argue that this explosive growth rate is not linked to the advent of the AFL Women’s competition.
 “You can’t be what you can’t see” has never been truer.

-Fast forward a week, and I was moderating a panel on Mothers Day with some more pioneering women in sport, Bec Goddard, inaugural AFLW premiership coach for Adelaide FC, Carol Fox, President Women Sport Australia & Dr. Bridie O’Donnell, Head, Office for Women in Sport and Recreation.
+Fast forward a week, and I moderated a panel on Mothers Day with some more pioneering women in sport, Bec Goddard, inaugural AFLW premiership coach for Adelaide FC, Carol Fox, President Women Sport Australia & Dr. Bridie O’Donnell, Head of the Office for Women in Sport and Recreation.
 We discussed the inclusion (and non-inclusion) of women in footy, participation rates and of course what its like to be a pioneer in your field.
 The discussion was part of a lunch that also featured the legendary Susan Alberti, to mark the occasion of our Women of Williamstown playing their first home ground game (yes in 155 years!)
 STORY

 Pride and Proud

-The focus on inclusion doesn’t stop there.
-On May 27, Williamstown FC will host its inaugural Pride match and Presidents Lunch when our women’s VFLW side play Richmond.
+The focus on inclusion didn’t stop there.
+In May 2018, Williamstown FC hosted its inaugural Pride match.

-I’ll have the honour again of moderating a panel to talk about the inclusion of the LGBTIQ community in football.
-I’ll be joined by Hannah Mouncey, Jason Tuazon-McCheyne and the founders of the Pride Cup, James Lolicato and Jason Ball.
-We’ll also have Russell Green, father of Angie from Stand Up Events, giving us a keynote.
+I had the honour again of moderating a panel to talk about the inclusion of the LGBTIQ community in football.
+I was joined by Emily Fox, Jason Tuazon-McCheyne and the co-founder of the Pride Cup, James Lolicato.
+We also heard from Russell Green, father of Angie from Stand Up Events.
 The inclusion of a community I also belong to, the LGBTIQ community, in footy is another step towards an inclusive Australia.
-Book Tickets Here

 Sport has been a huge part of my life and will always continue to be.
 I’m really proud of the work that I do to achieve equality and to advance all women.
 The fact that I can combine my business expertise, passion and commitment to equality with my first love, sport, well, it’s a match made in heaven.